tweag/rules_nixpkgs/guide.md

 search](https://search.nixos.org/packages) function available on the Nixpkgs website.

-(TODO: this is false without --ignore-environment, which we haven't put into the direnv setup yet:) We've also done something else slightly out of the ordinary.
+We've also done something else slightly out of the ordinary.
 The usual way to define a development shell is with the commonly-used `mkShell` Nix function, which creates a development shell with a given set of available dependencies _and_ a default CC toolchain.
-We've replaced it with `mkShellNoCC`, which, as the name suggests, does the same job but without implicitly making a CC toolchain available.
-This means it's no longer possible to unintentionally use `@local_config_cc`, as that toolchain won't be able to find the global binaries it wants and will fail to work.
+We've replaced it with `mkShellNoCC`, which, as the name suggests, does the same job but without implicitly making a Nix-provided CC toolchain available.

 To enter the development shell, one can run:
 ```